Dennis Etchison: Early life

+Career

 Film studies and screen work

 Etchison has written professionally in many genres since 1960.
 He attended UCLA film school in the 1960s and has written many screenplays as yet unproduced, from his own works as well as those of Ray Bradbury ("The Fox and the Forest") and Stephen King ("The Mist").
 He rewrote a Colin Wilson script, The Ogre, and completed a screenplay based on his own short story "The Late Shift".
 He co-wrote a story for the Logan's Run TV series, "The Thunder Gods" (printed in The Circuit 2, No 3).

 In 1983, Etchison was asked by Stephen King to be the film consultant/historian on the paperback edition of King's 1981 book on the horror genre, Danse Macabre.

 In 1984, ZBS Media produced a 90-minute radio version of Stephen King's The Mist, based on Etchison's script.
 A film, "Killing Time", was made by Patrick Aumont and Damian Harris (Graymatter Productions) from Etchison's story "The Late Shift".

 In 1985, Etchison served as staff writer for the HBO TV series The Hitchhiker.

-On December 2nd, 1986, John Carpenter teamed up with Etchison to write a script to Halloween 4: The Return of Michael Myers.
+On December 2, 1986, John Carpenter teamed up with Etchison to write a script to Halloween 4: The Return of Michael Myers.
 The script would have primarily focused on Tommy and Lindsey (the kids from the first Halloween movie) who were teenagers.
 Halloween is banned in Haddonfield.
 Dr. Loomis and Michael Myers both died in the explosion, but Michael returned as a spirit and he grew 12 feet tall at the climax in the Lost River Drive in theater.
 Dennis wanted a poster of Halloween 4 depicting Michael Myers bursting from a patch of pumpkins which match the scene where Michael killed D'Arcy at a pumpkin patch.